 Workers' Compensation Insurance

-Workers’ compensation insurance pays medical and income benefits to workers who are injured at work or have work-related diseases or illnesses.
+Workers’ compensation insurance pays medical bills and some lost wages of employees who are injured at work, or who have work-related diseases or illnesses.

-- Income benefits pay a portion of a worker’s lost wages.
+- Income benefits pay a portion of an employee’s lost wages.

 - Medical benefits pay for medical care to treat the work injury.